DXHeroes/knowledge-base-content/practices/unit_testing.md

 The pyramid shows you that the more high-level you get, the fewer tests you should perform.
 Write a lot of small and fast unit tests, some integration tests and just a few high-level tests.
 To maintain this balance, use [continuous delivery](/issues/continuous_delivery) - a practice where you automatically ensure your product is ready to be released into production.

-## Why You Might Want the Unit Tests
+## Why You Might Want the Unit Testing

 Unit testing helps you with:
 - maintaining your code